Tapendrakmr/terraform-provider-mongodb/README.md

 ```

 ## Argument Reference
-- `mongodb_public_key` (Required,string) - The MongoDB Public Key.
+- `mongodb_public_key` (required, string) - The MongoDB Public Key.
 This may also be set via the `"MONGODBCLOUD_PUBLIC_KEY"` environment variable.
-- `mongodb_private_key` (Required,string) - The MongoDB Private Key.
+- `mongodb_private_key` (required, string) - The MongoDB Private Key.
 This may also be set via the `"MONGODBCLOUD_PRIVATE_KEY"` environment variable.
-- `mongodb_orgid`  (Required,string) - The MongoDB OrgId.
+- `mongodb_orgid`  (required, string) - The MongoDB OrgId.
 This may also be set via the `"MONGODBCLOUD_ORGID"` environment variable.
-- `email` (string) - The email id associated with the user account.
+- `email` (required, string) - The email id associated with the user account.
-- `org_id` (string) - The id associated with the organization.
-- `role_name` (List) - Each string in the array represents a organiation role you want to assign to the user.You must specify an array even if you are only associating a single role with the team.
+- `roles` (required, list) - Each string in the array represents a organiation role you want to assign to the user.You must specify an array even if you are only associating a single role with the team.
 The following are valid roles:

   - ORG_OWNER
   - ORG_GROUP_CREATOR